New milestone in King County: Immigrant population tops 500,000

 That means that nearly one in four inhabitants of the county (24 percent) were born outside the United States, significantly higher than the national average of 14 percent.
 In a number of cities in South King County, and in Bellevue and Redmond, the percentage of foreign born is around 40 percent or higher.

-Among those one in four is U.S. Rep. Pramila Jayapal, the freshman congresswoman from Washington’s seventh district, which includes most of Seattle as well as some suburban areas.
+Among those one in four is U.S. Rep. Pramila Jayapal, the congresswoman from Washington’s seventh district, which includes most of Seattle as well as some suburban areas.
 She is one of about a dozen representatives in the House who are naturalized U.S. citizens, and the first Indian-American woman to hold the office.

 Jayapal came to this country from her native India at the age of 16, by herself, to go to college.
 “My parents saved whatever they had, which was about $5,000 at the time, to send me here,” she said.
 “They really believed in America and the educational system here.”
 Jayapal settled in Seattle in 1990.
 Her parents still live in India.

-Note: Editor’s note: The comment thread on this story has been closed to new submissions because too many recent comments were violating our Terms of Service.